junxit/us-congress-bills-114/metadata.md

 - 2016-06-23 — Senate amendment agreed to: Amendment SA 4864 agreed to in Senate by Unanimous Consent.
 - 2016-06-23 — Senate amendment proposed (on the floor): Amendment SA 4864 proposed by Senator McConnell for Senator Nelson.(consideration: CR S4561-4562; text: CR S4561)
 - 2016-06-23 — Senate amendment submitted
+- 2016-06-24 — Message on Senate action sent to the House.
+- 2016-06-28 — Received in the House.
+- 2016-06-28 — Referred to the House Committee on Armed Services.